jasonwryan/jasonwryan.github.com/source/_posts/2012-09-28-screencast.markdown

-Rather that simply bask in the sense of superiority that these observations have afforded me, I thought that I would make my own, more lasting, contribution to the cannon.
+Rather that simply bask in the sense of superiority that these observations have afforded me, I thought that I would make my own, more lasting, contribution to the canon.
 I can only describe this process as instructive.

 [{% img center https://dl.dropbox.com/u/261312/Blog-images/tower.jpg dwm screencast %}](http://www.youtube.com/watch?v=GQ5s6T25jCc)